robert-nganga/SafePass/README.md

 # SafePass
 This is a password manager app developed in Kotlin for Android using the MVVM architecture.
 The app allows users to securely store their passwords and other sensitive information.
 It uses a Room database to persist the passwords, ViewModels to manage the data, Kotlin Flows and Coroutines for asynchronous tasks, Cipher for encryption, Dependency Injection for modularity, and the Android Navigation Component to manage the app's navigation.

+## Features
+  - Save and manage your passwords in an encrypted database
+  - Automatic logout when the app is in the background
+  - Secure password generation
+  - Biometrics Login

 ## MVVM Architecture
 The Model-View-ViewModel (MVVM) architecture is a design pattern that separates the business logic of an application from its user interface.
 It consists of three layers: